-Adobe has since apologised after an update to Lightroom on iOS and iPadOS permanently deleted years of their users’ cloud photos.
-Which is why we must talk about this.
-It is crucial, in the digital world, that you know how to safeguard yourself from such potential catastrophes.
+Adobe has since apologised after an update to Lightroom on iOS and iPadOS permanently deleted years of their users’ cloud photos, which is why we must talk about this.
+It is crucial with digital productivity that you know how to safeguard yourself from such potential catastrophes.

 - A local copy

 - The ability to get them out of the app

 - A backup (in a readable format)

 The Challenge With Notion

 Lightroom has the option to keep local copies of your photos.
 If you have a local copy, you can back it up.
 Those users that didn’t solely depend on the Creative Cloud still have their photos and they can restore them from their backups.
 If a bug were to wipe out Notion’s servers, where would that leave you?
 How much would you lose?
 How about we never find out; here are a few possible solutions: